j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 3. <u>Game mode</u>

     - same as with difficulty: first letter is capitalized, rest lowercase.
-    - only special syntax is Double HP moabs, which includes underscore.
+    - two modes have special syntax which include underscores: Double HP moabs and Half Cash

     Game modes for each difficulty:
     |Easy  | Medium | Hard |